Intra Uterine Device IUD - Non-Hormonal

 You may get some period-type pain and possibly some light bleeding for a few days afterwards.

 The IUD has two threads which hang through the opening at the entrance of your uterus (cervix).
-You should check the threads a few times during the first month and then at least once a month.
+You could check the threads a few times during the first month and then at least once a month.

 It is very unlikely that the IUD will come out but if you are worried and can feel the IUD itself, or cannot feel the threads you should see a nurse or doctor straight away.